 Risk of Suffocation

 Four infants, ranging in age from 11 weeks to 4 months old, died between April 2019 and February 2020 while using the soother, officials said.
-According to the CPSC, there have been no deaths linked to the 2-in-1 Soothe ‘n Play Glider.
+According to the CPSC, no deaths have been linked to the 2-in-1 Soothe ‘n Play Glider.
 The infants were placed on their backs unrestrained in the soother and were later found on their stomachs.
 The children had suffocated to death.

 Keeping Children Safe

 There are several steps parents and caregivers would be well advised to take to ensure that their babies are safe while sleeping.
-Safe sleep techniques can protect infants from sudden infant death syndrome or SIDS and other dangers such as choking and suffocation.
+Safe sleep techniques can protect infants from sudden infant death syndrome, SIDS, and other dangers such as choking and suffocation.

 Put your baby to sleep on his or her back on a flat, firm surface such as a crib or a bassinet.
 Do this every time your baby sleeps, including naps.
 Put your baby to sleep in his or her own crib or bassinet.
 Don’t have two babies share a crib or bed.
 Don’t use sleep positioners such as nests or anti-roll pillows.
 They could cause your baby to stop breathing.
 Keep crib bumpers, loose bedding, toys, and other soft objects out of your baby’s crib.

-If your child has been injured by a dangerous or defective baby product or nursery product, please contact an experienced product defect lawyer to obtain more information about pursuing your legal rights.
+If your child has been injured by a dangerous or defective baby product or nursery product, please get in touch with an experienced product defect lawyer to obtain more information about pursuing your legal rights.